 “A totally delightful rendering of an outlandish and logical extension of unrequited love danced out to its conclusion.”

-2012 – In March 2012 I followed the Dutch band de Kift to France to create a series of photo collages, constructed using close-up video shots.
-They create a visual portrait of de Kift that serves as the background for there new website that shows the bands work, both old and new, all within a live atmosphere.
+2012 – In March 2012 I followed the Dutch band de Kift to France to create a series of photo collages.
+Constructed using close-up video shots they created a visual portrait of de Kift that served as the background for the band at the time.
 In the process I used the same close-up footage to create a short film called ‘De Kift Up Close’.

 2006 – Backpacking is a series of works I created during my artist in residency at Hangar in Barcelona in 2006.
 Short films with huge backpacks as a shared feature.
 The coinciding behind-the-scenes film ‘One Day In Barcelona’ sees more than just the studio, showing a whole day from start to finish.

-Among other presentations, The Backpacking films were shown in the Cobra Museum of Modern Art Amstelveen as part of the 2006 exhibition Play!
+Among other presentations the Backpacking films were shown in the Cobra Museum of Modern Art Amstelveen as part of the 2006 exhibition Play!
 The Art of the Game.
-An exhibition about the parallels between the areas of art and play.
+An exhibition about the parallels between the areas of visual art and play.

-2011 – 33⅓ Collective (a collaboration between Jules van Hulst, Coen Huisman and myself) was invited by Voi-Z Festival to create an experimental opera based on the classic Bluebeard story.
+2011 – 33⅓ Collective* was invited by Voi-Z Festival to create an experimental opera based on the classic Bluebeard story.
 The resulting ‘Bluebeard’ production premiered at the Voi-Z Festival in 2011 and was highly acclaimed by both public and press.